biodunduke/ServoMotorDriver/README.md

 ### Unit Testing
-For this project, I ensured that there was no short from the PCB to the RPi.
-I also ensured that I modified the necessary part of the sample code provided by Adafruit (channel #, pulse frequency, I2C address) for it to run.
+Check that the RPi is securely tightedned to the  base of the ecnclosure.
+Do not have moving part inside the enclosure, also check the connections to be sure that there are no short from the PCB to the RPi.
+If you added more servos, make sure you account for them in your code provided by Adafruit (channel #, pulse frequency, I2C address) for them to run.

 ### Production Testing
 To reproduce this project on a large scale production testing must be done thoroughly.
 It is encouraged that further research is done to ensure that the product is sustainable.